WJSoftware/svelte-router-kit/README.md

 ---

-Generally speaking, you need to understand the `@svelte-router/core` router, so have handy its [online documentation](https://wjfe-n-savant.hashnode.space/).
+Generally speaking, you need to understand the core router, so have handy its [online documentation](https://wjfe-n-savant.hashnode.space/).